Msch0150/numishare-faq/README.md

 # numishare-faq

+## "Error saving Numishare configuration file."
+Problem occures when not all required fields are filled.
+Example:
+If the Collection Type is "cointype" and no "Type Series" is entered.

 ## Orbeon error after uploading xxx.xml to objects folder
 The error occured when trying to edit the onbject: